Vamsi-Krishna-24/Customer-Segmentation-Sentiment-Analysis-and-Predictive-Modelling./README.md

 <h2>📊 Sentiment-Analysis-and-Predictive-Modelling</h2>

 <!-- Brief with Image -->
 <p>For any business to run in the most efficient and successful way, the primary aspect of that business should be customer retention.
-In other words, it's the ability of the company to turn customers into repeated buyers of their product or service.</p>
+In other words, it's the ability of the company to turn customers into repeated buyers of their product or service.
+For any Files related to data or code have a look on the left panel.</p>
 <!-- Customer Segmentation Section with Image -->
 <h3>🎯 Customer Segmentation</h3>
 <img src="https://www.corporatevision-news.com/wp-content/uploads/2022/10/Customer-Segmentation.jpg" alt="Customer Segmentation" width="500"/>